Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

-\subsubsubsection{Optical glints} Prior to 2010-08-24, a reflective surface at the edge of the camera aperture was incompletely screened to light passing through the telescope.
-Sources brighter than $m_{inst} = -21$ that fell on this reflective surface resulted in light being scattered across the detector surface in a long narrow glint.
-This surface was physically masked on 2010-08-24, removing the possibility of glints in subsequent data, but that taken prior have an advisory dynamic mask constructed when a reference source falls on the focal plane within one degree of the detector edge.
+This reflective surface in the camera was physically masked on 2010-08-24, removing the possibility of glints in subsequent data, but images that were taken prior to this date have an advisory dynamic mask constructed when a reference source falls on the focal plane within one degree of the detector edge.
 This mask is 150 pixels wide, with length $L = 2500 \left(-20 - m_{inst}\right)$ pixels.
 These glint masks are constructed by selecting sufficiently bright sources in the reference catalog that fall within rectangular regions around each edge of the GPC1 camera.
 These regions are separated from the edge of the camera by 17 arcminutes, and extend outwards an additional degree.